Tools exposed by the OpenHEXA MCP server

 Create a new pipeline in a workspace from a template version.
 Use get_pipeline_template first to find the template_version_id (the currentVersion.id).
 The new pipeline will have the template's code, parameters, and configuration pre-configured.

 List static web apps in a workspace.
 The returned URL can be used to access each webapp in a browser.
+Use get_static_webapp with a webapp slug to inspect its files and configuration.

 List workspaces accessible to the current user.
 Optionally filter by name using the query parameter.
 This is typically the first tool to call to discover available workspaces before accessing pipelines, datasets, or files.